 - making oral presentations and responding to questions on your ideas

-- developing research and academic writing skills and reporting your findings in written form,
+- developing research and academic writing skills

-- reading and note taking and listening and note taking,
+- reading listening and note taking

 - reflecting on, and developing action plans for personal language progress and